-First round of work: Match the number cards to the beads
+The first round of work: Match the number cards to the beads

-The child’s goal is to “copy” the number beads set-up in the cards and correlate them with the number symbol.
+The child's goal is to "copy" the number beads set up in the cards and correlate them with the number symbol.
 The beads in the cards are the control of errors themselves.
-The teacher/parent should initially guide the child in placing the exact beads, noting the number of tens and units, like in 23, there are 2 tens (golden beads) and 3 units (pink beads).
-Emphasize that the “tens” digit in the number indicates the number of golden beads in the count.Second round of work: Match the beads to the cards.
+The teacher/parent should initially guide the child in placing the exact beads, noting the number of tens and units, like in 23, there are 2 tens (golden beads) and 3 units (pink dots).
+Emphasize that the "tens" digit in the number indicates the number of golden dots in the count.The second round of work: Match the beads to the cards.

-All the printable materials that you saw in this post are available in this single learning pack: Montessori Teens and Tens Extension Work.
+All the printable materials you saw in this post are available in this single learning pack: Montessori Teens and Tens Extension Work.
 Click the link or the image below for more details about this complete math learning material.

 0 comments: